OrchardCMS/OrchardDoc/docs/Documentation/Xml-Rpc.markdown

 ----------------------------------------------- | ----- | ---------- | ----- | ------ | ------ | ------
 Create and manage contents through XML-RPC APIs | No    | No         | Yes   | Yes    | Yes    | Yes

+!!! note
-> **Note**: the specific rights for each content type and operation are also checked in addition to this right.
-If this right is not granted, none of the operations work
+    The specific rights for each content type and operation are also checked in addition to this right.
+    If this right is not granted, none of the operations work.